FILTER Function – Master Excels Array Tools!

 1. Filtering out vacant cells

-We have seen many hacks for filtering out empty cells in Excel.
+We have seen many hacks for removing blank cells in Excel.
 Doesn’t the modern dynamic FILTER function facilitate filtering out empty cells?

 It obviously does but only with the use of some logical operators.